nibalizer/OBS-Opensource.com/post.md

-OBS is Open Broadcasting Software.
+OBS is open Broadcaster Software.
 It's latest version, OBS-Studio, is in now in version 19.0.2.
 Binary downloads are available for Mac and Windows, and repositories are available for a variety of Linux flavors.

 ## What is OBS-Studio